containernet/containernet.github.io/index.md

 # [](#installation)Installation

 Automatic installation is provided using an Ansible playbook.
-Requires a bare-metal machine or VM with Ubuntu **16.04 LTS**.
+This requires a bare-metal machine or VM with **Ubuntu 16.04 LTS**.

 ```bash
 sudo apt-get install ansible git aptitude